shaikDariya/movieSearchApp/README.md

 Tested Scripts on windows 10.
 I hope it should work with all latest browsers.

+# Live Demo
+I deployed it on CodeSandbox for demo you can find it here. https://gpnz6.csb.app/.

 If you face any issues with script or app please let me know.

 Email: shaikdariya51@gmail.com.
 WhatsApp: +918801687680.